department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

   <div class="link">
     <a href="#"><b>VA Health Services for Specific Veteran Health Needs</b></a>
-    <p>Find out how to get care for specific needs (like mental health), and service-related health concerns you should be aware of (like Agent Orange-related diseases or Gulf War Syndrome).</p>
+    <p>Find out how to get care for specific needs (like mental health), and learn about service-related health concerns you should be aware of (like Agent Orange-related diseases or Gulf War Syndrome).</p>
   </div>

   <div class="link">